Museums in Venice

 Venice is conventionally considered the city of love and romanticism, the ideal destination for couples in love.
 However, Venice should be mostly remembered for the beauty and wealth of its artistic patrimony.
 Beside the presence of some of the most iconic buildings in the history of art and architecture, Venice can count on a number of amazing museums, hosting art from all ages.
 Here are those you cannot miss.

 The Galleria dell'Accademia in Venice is situated in the Scuola Grande di Santa Maria della Carità, of which the church of Santa Maria and the monastery of Canonici Lateranensi are part.

-Peggy Guggenheim collection
+The Peggy Guggenheim collection

 Museo Civico Correr

-Each of these museums is really worth a visit and we recommend you have; thus, it could be convenient to buy a Venice museum pass which includes several options and possibilities of combining visits so that you can get the best of it and see as much as you can according to your idea of art.
+Each of these museums is really worth a visit and we recommend you do; thus, it could be convenient to buy a Venice museum pass which includes several options and possibilities of combining visits so that you can get the best of it and see as much as you can according to your idea of art.